 Julie is also an awesome example of what happens when you not only set goals, but track your progress so that you can keep moving in the right direction.
 Read on to hear about how she’s making strides toward her short-term goal of $5,000 per month with a 268% increase in her income!

 Let’s hear about Julie’s journey over the six months we tagged along with her, including where she ended up and what’s next for this go-getter.
 Ready?

 Table of Contents

 When we first met Julie, she had recently said adios to Corporate America.
 Aware that she wasn’t living the life she truly wanted, she decided to take her background as a digital asset librarian and experience working with Fortune 500 companies and strike out on her own to build a thriving VA business.

-After taking 30 Days or Less to Virtual Assistant Success, Julie packed her bags and moved to sunny Mexico where she started her business and built it from the ground up!
+After taking 30 Days or Less to Virtual Assistant Success (now known as VA Foundations and included in The #FullyBookedVA System), Julie packed her bags and moved to sunny Mexico where she started her business and built it from the ground up!

 Julie shared with us that this freedom and flexibility were among her biggest motivators when it came to starting a business.